 #cornas #syrah #coulet #biodynamic #pax #coterotie #rhone #northernrhone #rhonevalley — 4 months ago

 Medium to medium + intensity.
 Orange blossom and rind, flowers, pear and herb.
 Palate was rich and alcohol was felt.
 Medium complexity.
 Medium acid.
 Touch of phenolic bitterness.
 Well put together.
 Needs food. #saintcosme #rhoneblanc #rhonevalley #ctbucklinwine — a year ago

 Medium intensity and complexity on the nose with a candied orange/blood orange note dominating.
 The body was moderate with fine acidity.
 Medium complexity with and refreshing finish.
 Great drinkability. #isabelleboulaire #lirac #rhonevalley #grenache #rose #roseallday #ctbucklinwine — a year ago

 A fantastic #cotesderhone at great value.
 The nose is offputting at first with reductive notes.
 The palate is well balanced and sweet with nice energy and impressive length.
-On the feminine side. #domainedemarcoux #babychateauneuf #rhonevalley #ctbucklinwine — 9 months ago
+On the feminine side. #domainedemarcoux #babychateauneuf #rhonevalley #ctbucklinwine — a year ago